instrumentkit/InstrumentKit/README.rst

 structure of this project.

-To run the tests against all supported version of Python, you will need to have the binary for each installed, as well as any requirements needed to install ``numpy`` under each Python version.
-On Debian/Ubuntu systems this means you will need to install the ``python-dev`` package for each version of Python supported (``python3.8-dev``, etc).
+To run the tests against all supported version of Python, you will need to have the binary for each installed.
+The easiest way to accomplish this is to use the tool `pyenv<https://github.com/pyenv/pyenv>_`.

 With the required system packages installed, all tests can be run with ``tox``: